yale-mgt-858-spring-2021/sql-aggregates-starter/06-film-inventory-count/README.md

 Produce a list of films and sort them by descending inventory count and ascending title.
+Use the
+`film` and `inventory` tables.
 Your results should look like as follows.

 ```